What every best Clothes Dryers has:

 In spite of its moderate price point, the GE GTD65EBSJWS boasts some pretty nice features, including 12 drying cycles and four temperature settings.
 The My Cycle option is very popular, as it allows you to program in a preferred cycle to make it faster to choose for subsequent use.
 Owners say the sensor cycles perform very well.

-If your budget's even tighter, take a look at the Maytag MEDC215EW (Est. $500).
-While Matthew Zahnzinger at Reviewed.com gives it a middling score of just 4.9 out of 10, he also says that it's a good choice if you just want dry clothes.
+If your budget's even tighter, take a look at the Maytag MEDC215EW (Est. $550).
+While Matthew Zahnzinger at Reviewed gives it a middling score of just 4.9 out of 10, he also says that it's a good choice if you just want dry clothes.

-The Maytag MEDC215EW can pair with two washers, the 3.6 cubic foot Maytag MVWC415EW (Est. $550) or the 3.5 cubic foot Maytag MVWC215EW (Est. $450).
-We don't review either washer in our washing machine report, but they get good ratings from owners.
-This dryer is also available as a gas-powered model as the Maytag MGDC215EW (Est. $600).
+The Maytag MEDC215EW pairs with the 3.6 cubic foot Maytag MVWC416FW (Est. $600).
+We don't review that washer in our washing machine report, and its owner satisfaction is lower, overall, than with the dryer, but is still pretty good.
+The MEDC215EW is also available as a gas-powered model as the Maytag MGDC215EW (Est. $650).